smoggy-P/Dynamic_Programming_Project/README.md

 This is a repository for course project in [SC42110 Dynamic Programming and Stochastic Control](https://www.dcsc.tudelft.nl/~mohajerin/DP.html).
 The project solves a battery management problem which is commonly described as "Peak shaving" problem.

 ## Usage
 To understand what's going on, please have a look at `main.ipynb`.
-It contains many explanations along the code.
+It contains many explanations along with the code.

 To do DP experiments with high resolution, run
 ```